udevbe/greenfield/README.md

 Clone this repo: `git clone https://github.com/udevbe/greenfield.git`

 ### Compositor

-  *Prerequisite: The Greenfield compositor depends on the server module of [Westfield](https://github.com/udevbe/westfield).
-Make sure you have the required native Westfield server dependencies installed first.*

   Inside the `compositor` directory run `npm install`.
 To start the compositor run `npm start:dev`.
-Open a browser (firefox or chrome) and go to `localhost:8080`.
+Open a browser (Firefox or Chrome) and go to `localhost:8080`.

 ### Application end-point

-  *Prerequisite: The Greenfield application end-point depends on the endpoint module of [Westfield](https://github.com/udevbe/westfield).
-Make sure you have the required native Westfield endpoint dependencies installed first.*
+  *Prerequisite: The Greenfield application end-point depends on the native-endpoint module of [Westfield](https://github.com/udevbe/westfield).
+Make sure you have the required Westfield native-endpoint dependencies installed first.*

   Inside the `app-endpointd` directory run `npm install`.
 To start the end-point daemon, first make sure the compositor is running, then start the endpoint with `npm start`.
 For additional debug output, set the environment variable